Quantization of intra- and inter-band Berry phases in the shift current: Motivation and results

-\noi{P1} For intrinsically polar insulators, a geometric quantity exists that inputs band wave functions and outputs an integer; if this integer is nonzero, the $\bk$-dependent shift vector cannot be continuously tuned to zero throughout the Brillouin zone.\\
+\noi{P1} For essentially noncentric topological insulators, a geometric quantity exists that inputs band wave functions and outputs an integer; if this integer is nonzero, the $\bk$-dependent photonic shift vector cannot be continuously tuned to zero throughout the Brillouin zone.\\

-The shift vector $R^{ab}_{mn}(\bk)$ is the positional shift (in the $a$ direction) of a wave packet (with average wavevector $\bk$) that is vertically excited from band $n$ to band $m$, as it absorbs a photon that is linearly polarized (in the $b$ direction) with negligible momentum.\cite{belinicher_kinetictheory} In terms of the Berry connection $\bA_{ll'}{=}\braket{u_{l\bk}}{i\nabk u_{l'\bk}}$, \e{R^{ab}_{mn}(\bk)=\partial_{k_a}\phi^b_{mn}+ A_{mm}^a-A_{nn}^a, \as A^b_{mn}=|A^b_{mn}|e^{-i\phi^b_{mn}},\la{defineshiftvector}} with $\braket{u_{l\bk}}{u_{l'\bk}}{=}\delta_{ll'}$ being the normalization for the wave function within a primitive unit cell. $\phi^b_{mn}$ is the phase of the band-off-diagonal Berry connection, which enters the theory through the dipole matrix element $eE^bA^b_{mn}$.
-The geometric quantity alluded to in Proposition (P1) is expressed in \q{shiftobstruction} in terms of a quantized Berry-Zak phase and the net vorticity of the dipole matrix element.\\